makinacorpus/django_pyoidc/README.md

 </a>
 </p>

-This library allow *Single Sign On* (SSO) integration into Django through the [Open ID Connect (OIDC)]() protocol.
+This library allows *Single Sign On* (SSO) integration into Django through the [Open ID Connect (OIDC)]() protocol.

-It can be used to setup a Single Sign On using an identity provider (Keycloak, etc.) or to login using Google, Twitter, etc.
+It can be used to set up a Single Sign On using an identity provider (Keycloak, etc.) or to login using Google, Twitter, etc.

 **Warning**: this library has not been audited.
 However, we are based on [pyoidc](https://github.com/CZ-NIC/pyoidc/) which we believe is a sane OIDC implementation.